ltran1612/CS579-Reverse-Engineering/Lab1/README.md

 ## Mitigations

-- Delete files that match this file's hash!
+- Delete files that match these files's hash.
 - Scan Windows machines for `system32\kerne132.dll`
+- Check network for communication with `127.26.152.13`.

 ## Evidence